nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 *pictured: two screws per segment*

-*not pictured: yet another trip to the hardware store*
+*not pictured: yet another trip to the hardware store.
+It now has three screws per segment, which helps prevent the segments from warping away from the base.*

 I wanted to have the motor components all accessible from on top of the base in case I need to fix anything.